POLA-LCS/CPS-v2/README.md

 executes `macro + 'echo Hello'` and `cps macro + 'echo Goodbye'`.

 - **Disable output messages**:
-Each time you type a instruction there's an output message
+Each time you type a instruction there's an output message.
+Output message of:
-Output message of `macro = 'del C:\Windows\system32'`: `[CPS] Created: macro`
+`macro = 'del C:\Windows\system32'` is `[CPS] Created: macro`
-Starting the line with "." makes the output messages to disable in for that instruction.
+Starting the line with "." makes the output messages to disable for that instruction.
+`. macro = 'echo The output message must not display'

 - **Console interpreter**:
 The CPS v2.0 have a console interpreter, so you can test CPS instructions without modifying your main configuration.